SweetJenn23/Code-ThinkzOSAPI/README.md

 14. Now you see the dashboard of your Node-Red app.
 Now select **Visit app URL**.![](img/AppDashboard.png)

 15. Now you are in your Node-Red app.
 When opening this the first time you will get some options to set an User ID and Password.
-Follow the steps until you get the Node-Red landing page with the button **Go to your Node-RED editor**.
+Follow the steps until you get the Node-Red landing page with the button **Go to your Node-RED flow editor**.
 ![](img/NodeRedFirstTime.png)

+You are now setup and ready for the next section!